Lomna21/AIT-Leave-Management/readme.md

-# Leave Management System
+# AIT Leave Management System

-This project is an interactive leave application portal which includes Student login,HOD login and Warden Login.
-Student can apply leaves and view their leave status.
-HOD can either accept or reject the leave for student studying in his/her department.
-Warden can either accept or reject the leave for student living in his/her hostel.
+The AIT Leave Management portal aims to transform the current leave management system at the Army Institute of Technology Pune.
+Students currently follow a tedius and paper-based process, causing resource wastage and inconvenienve.
+Our solution is an online portal that simplifies leave applications, tracking and communication.
+It streamlines the process, saving time and ensuring transparency for students and faculty members.

 ## Technology Stack Used :